Dynamic Game Semantics: Dynamic Bicategorical Semantics

-The intuition behind the definition is as follows.
-In a BoC $\mathcal{C} = (\mathcal{C}, \mathcal{E})$, 1-cells are (not necessarily ``effective'') \emph{computations} with their domain and codomain \emph{types} (i.e., 0-cells) specified, and values are \emph{extensional} computations such as functions (as graphs).
-The horizontal composition of 1-cells is \emph{concatenation} of computations (so it is non-normalizing) and horizontal identities are \emph{unit computations} (they are just like identity functions).
-The \emph{execution} of a computation $f$ is achieved by \emph{evaluating} it into a unique value $\mathcal{E}^\omega(f)$, which corresponds to \emph{dynamics} of computation.
-Moreover, 2-cells just witness \emph{extensional equivalence} $\cong$ between 1-cells.
-The four axioms should make sense from this perspective, where unit law holds only up to $\cong$ because we are concerned with \emph{processes}.
-In this manner, a BoC provides a ``universe'' of dynamic and intensional computations.
+The intuition behind Definition~\ref{DefBoCs} is as follows.
+In a BoC $\mathcal{C} = (\mathcal{C}, \mathcal{E})$, $\beta$-morphisms are (possibly \emph{intensional} but not necessarily `effective') \emph{computations} with the domain and the codomain (objects) specified, and values are \emph{extensional} computations such as functions (as graphs).
+The $\beta$-composition is `non-normalizing composition' or \emph{concatenation} of computations, and $\beta$-identities are \emph{unit computations} (they are just like identity functions).
+The execution of a computation $f$ is achieved by \emph{evaluating} it into a unique value $\mathcal{E}^\omega(f)$, which corresponds to \emph{dynamics} of computation.\footnote{In the present work, every dynamic strategy (or $\beta$-morphism) becomes a value by a \emph{finite} iteration of the hiding operation (or evaluation) due to the axiom on labeling functions (Definition~\ref{DefDynamicArenas}), and thus the axiom Termination (Definition~\ref{DefBoCs}) makes sense.
+Of course, if we consider another, in particular finer, evaluation of computations (which is left as future work), then this point may no longer hold.} In addition, the equivalence relation $\simeq$ witnesses the \emph{extensional equivalence} between $\beta$-morphisms modulo $\mathcal{E}^\omega$.
+The four axioms then should make sense from this perspective.
+In this way, a BoC provides a `universe' of dynamic, intensional computations.

+\if0 \begin{remark*} It would be reasonable and interesting to relax the fourth axiom of BoCs by allowing non-trivial 2-cells.
+However, such a generalization is not necessary for the present thesis, and therefore for simplicity we have defined BoCs as in Definition~\ref{DefBoCs}. \end{remark*} \fi